 I received a lovely sampling of teacups after my request in an earlier blog post.
 I have drawn two of the several teacups I have received so far, both of them from a subscriber in Australia.
 She writes that the above tea bowl belongs to her husband.

 The tea bowl's origins can be traced back to the Middle East, and of course to China, where it is still used today.
 I should have made the bottom wider as it was shown in the photo the reader sent me, but I am quite pleased with the flowers.

-I added a background by importing the watercolour sketch into Procreate, a painting and sketching app for apple mobile devices.
-I often use this app to create backgrounds when I am in a hurry or at a loss as to the way to finish my art.
-I did this in an earlier post when I added a background to a vintage Chevrolet truck I had painted in my sketchbook. http://louiseprimeau.com/a-feast-for-my-artistic-soul/
+Next, I added a background by importing the watercolour sketch into Procreate, a painting and sketching app for apple mobile devices.
+Procreate is one of the best investments I have made in purchased applications.
+I keep telling myself that I should spend more time with this app.
+I have only scratched the surface by using the app for backgrounds.
+I did this in an earlier post when I added a background to a vintage Chevrolet truck I had painted in my sketchbook.

 There are wonderful, easy to use apps for art available online sometimes for free, sometimes for a pittance, and I have fun just uploading art through the different apps and experimenting to see what will happen.
-It is a stress-free way of creating since nothing is permanent.
+Nothing is permanent.
 One click of the undo button and voilà...the atrocity disappears.